 apple techNow, this is some promise!

-apple techWhen we launch Private Cloud Compute, we’ll take the extraordinary step of making software images of every production build of PCC publicly available for security research.
+apple security techWhen we launch Private Cloud Compute, we’ll take the extraordinary step of making software images of every production build of PCC publicly available for security research.
 This promise, too, is an enforceable guarantee: user devices will be willing to send data only to PCC nodes that can cryptographically attest to running publicly listed software.
 We want to ensure that security and privacy researchers can inspect Private Cloud Compute software, verify its functionality, and help identify issues — just like they can with Apple devices.

 I feel like I am late to the party for not having dropped a note here right after, or during, Apple’s WWDC.
 Yes, I saw it live.
 Yes, I am excited about iOS/iPadOS/tvOS 18, and macOS 15.
 Of course I don’t have a problem with the way Apple is implementing AI (which, from now on, stands for “Apple Intelligence”).
 I love it all, and can’t wait for it!